drizzle-lang/drizzle-lang.github.io/README.md

 Once the implementation phase begins however, there will be no more changes to the design.

 ### Footnote
-I took inspiration for the layout of the docs from the [Crystal docs](https://crystal-lang.org/docs/) as I found them very nice to read.
+We took inspiration for the layout of the docs from the [Crystal docs](https://crystal-lang.org/docs/) as I found them very nice to read.

 ### Theme
-The theme for the docs is called [Storm](https://github.com/crnbrdrck/storm), and was made by me.
+The theme for the docs is called [Storm](https://github.com/drizzle-lang/storm), and was made by the Drizzle team for the documentation.